InaBraun01/LVentiView/README.md

 <!-- Code -->
 ## Code
 You can also run the software via the terminal without a graphical-user interphase.
-To do this you need to set up a conda environment or [Python Environment](#python-environment).
+To do this you need to set up a conda environment or [Python Virtual Environment](#python-virtual-environment).
 In this Read Me file I describe how to set up the python environment.

-### Python Environment
+### Python Virtual Environment
-1. **Create and activate a virtual environment**:
+1. **Create and activate a python virtual environment**:

 ```bash
 python3 -m venv ~/lventiview_env